 Use Form 593-E, Real Estate Withholding - Computation of Estimated Gain or Loss, to estimate the amount of your gain or loss for withholding purposes and to calculate an optional gain on sale withholding amount.
-This form is used for sales closing in 2013 and can be used by both individual and non-individual sellers.
+This form is used for sales closing in 2016.